Symptom free COVID-19 testing

 Around 1 in 3 people with COVID-19 don’t have symptoms.

 Symptom-free testing is available for everyone in England.
-The government recommend that you test yourself twice a week.
+The government recommends that you test yourself regularly.
 This is especially important if:

 - you leave home to work

 Regular symptom-free testing can help identify people who are spreading the virus without knowing.

 - How to do a COVID-19 symptom-free test at home (YouTube)

 - How to test your child for COVID-19 at home (YouTube)